stuart-nolan/iphreeqc-py/README.md

 A python 3+ ctypes wrapper for selected function prototypes defined by IPhreeqc version 3 in IPhreeqc.h and Var.h.

-Version 0.1a6 is an "alpha" pre-release.
+Version 0.1b0 is a "beta" release.

 See "Change Log" below for recent changes.

 This package is tailored to the author's preference but is made available in the event others find it useful.

-The author is not affiliated with the USGS or the Phreeqc project.
+The author is not affiliated with the USGS or the PHREEQC project.

 ## Install
 #### Option 1